If you’re not completely happy with your sales and you suspect there’s something you can improve in your Amazon listings, then you’re probably right.

 Let’s say you sell snorkeling gear.
-By simply typing “Snorkel”, Amazon will already suggest “snorkel set”, “snorkel mask full face”, “snorkel vest” for you.
+By simply typing “Snorkel”, Amazon will already suggest keyword ideas like “snorkel set”, “snorkel mask full face”, “snorkel vest” for you.
 So that’s what people who are into snorkeling need and that’s what they search on Amazon.

-You can also pick up a few suggestions for Google, but always remember Google is more general.
+You can also pick up a few suggestions for Google (or other search engines) via Google Keyword Planner, but always remember Google is more general.
 Amazon is your marketplace.
 That’s where your shoppers are and that’s where you’re selling.

 Sneak a peek at your competitors.
 You’re after the same snorkeling enthusiast’s credit card after all.
 Pick up the top sellers and the ones who have many reviews, copy their listings’ titles in a word doc and take a good look at them.